SharkSnack/shiren-2/content/dungeons/9-road-to-the-end.md

 Your run is likely over if you lose your weapon or shield due to a Shihan,<br/>
 so use Seal or Slow staves, Phantasm Bracelet, or other items to stay safe.<br/>
-Read Evaporate, Freeze, or Wall Collapse scrolls if your equipment falls in water.<br/>
+Read Evaporate, Freeze, or Great Hall scrolls if your equipment falls in water.<br/>
 Consider throwing an Extiction Scroll at Shihan if you have one on hand.<br/>
 If you don't have any of these items, it's recommended to rush to the stairs.